imodpasteur/ZOLA-3D/README.md

 ## Requirements

 To enable fast processing on GPU, Nvidia CUDA must be installed and included in the path.
-CUDA 8 is  compatible with our tools, but only with Windows and Linux OS.
+CUDA 8 is  compatible with our tools.
 Check your version by executing `nvcc --version` in the terminal.

 Follow instructions on https://developer.nvidia.com/cuda-toolkit to install CUDA